hubmapconsortium/documentation/docs/Publications/index.md

  </details>

 &nbsp;&nbsp; _Note:_ Pending additional software development work, the publication will be visible without requiring manual navigation.

 &nbsp;&nbsp; b.
-Then click “Submit”.
+Make any changes or updates to the publication description or other fields, if needed.

+- After many any such changes, click "Save"
+- In no changes are needed, proceed to the next step.

-- Clicking “Submit” will change the status of the publication to “Submitted”.
+&nbsp;&nbsp; c.
+Click “Submit” - This will change the status of the publication to “Submitted”.
 - Behind the scenes, this alerts the curation team, who will _manually_ trigger the processing of the publication dataset.

-&nbsp;&nbsp; c.
+&nbsp;&nbsp; d.
 Once submitted, the  publication page may immediately appear [here](https://portal.hubmapconsortium.org/publications) for logged-in users.
 <img src="Publications-Step4-2.png" alt="HuBMAP Publication"> <br />
 - Some information (e.g., Vitessce visualizations, author information, etc.) will _not_ appear until <br /> backend processes are complete...
   - The page has to reach QA status (Step 5 - see below)